 To transfer in your SIPP, you need to request and complete a Transfer Discharge Application from your current pension provider.

 Then, you can either email it or post it to Saxo.
-The correct email for SIPP transfers is email@example.com.
+The correct email for SIPP transfers is [email protected].
 The mailing address can be found at the end of my Saxo Markets review.

 Saxo ISA Review

 The Saxo Investment ISA is a complicated ISA compared to many of the different ISAs available on the market.
-Largely for experienced investors, the ISA offers competitive fees for those who aren’t drawn in by the promises of robo-investors or who don’t find the trading tools they want from big name UK investors, like Hargreaves Lansdown.
+Largely for experienced investors, the ISA offers competitive fees for those who aren’t drawn in by the promises of robo-investors or who don’t find the trading tools they want from big-name UK investors, like Hargreaves Lansdown.

 The big value add offered by Saxo is the flexibility and control provided.
-You have total control over your trading strategies and can create something truly tailored for your goals.
+You have total control over your trading strategies and can create something truly tailored to your goals.
 From instruments to currencies, you’ll struggle to find as much leniency as you get from Saxo.

 All of this is compounded by the powerful platforms.
 Most investors will use the SaxoTraderGo account, but you can also get access to SaxoTraderPRO.
-As a result, you can grow with Saxo without worrying about transferring your account as your experience goes.
+As a result, you can grow with Saxo without worrying about transferring your account as your experience grows.

 Another big benefit is the option to get better rates and service as you grow your account and number of trades.
-You spend less as you trade and invest more, which provides real incentive to stick around.
+You spend less as you trade and invest more, which provides a real incentive to stick around.
 Too often, brokers don’t give those with accounts worth 1 million+ to stay, but Saxo does try to offer a premium experience.

 Saxo SIPP Review

 Many of the benefits of opening an ISA with Saxo also apply to the SIPP account.
 You get access to a wide product range, pay 1% currency conversion fees, and you can play with the SaxoTraderGo platform, which is very user-friendly (for experienced investors).